muhammadrao1988/task_management/README.md

 - Run Server
 php artisan serve

-## Note: to test this system you will have to register your self.
+## Note: To test this system, first create account in application then you will be applicable to manage your task.